ywong137/frostmethane/Climate_AI_Boba_Tea_clean_transcript_updated_timestamps.md

 - **At 59:51 — Frost reports about 13,000 tonnes of cumulative CO₂-equivalent abatement.**
 - **At 62:13 — Frost measures flow, gas composition, pressure, and temperature every ten minutes.**
 - **At 62:30 — The installed equipment eliminated roughly four tonnes of CO₂-equivalent during this conversation.**

-The numerical statements above are claims made during the Space; they have not been independently verified here.

 ## Edited dialogue